DefTruth/lite.ai.toolkit/README.md

   <img src='logs/test_lite_fast_style_transfer_mosaic.jpg' height="200px" width="200px">
 </div>

-## Introduction
+## Introduction.

 <div id="refer-anchor-Introduction"></div>

-*LiteHub* is a C++ user-friendly lib for awesome AI models based on onnxruntime/ncnn/mnn.
-Such as `YoloV5`、`YoloV4`、`DeepLabV3`、`ArcFace`、`CosFace`、`Colorization`、`SSD` and so on.
-Most of the models come from famous projects.
+*LiteHub* 🚀🚀🌟 is a simple, low-coupling, and ready-to-use C++ library for awesome🔥🔥🔥 AI models, such as YoloV5, YoloV4, DeepLabV3, ArcFace, CosFace,Colorization,SSD, etc. And, it only relies on *OpenCV* and commonly used inference engines, namely, *onnxruntime*, *ncnn*, and *mnn*.
+S. It currently mainly includes some *CV(Computer Vision 💻)* modules, such as object detection, face detection, style transfer, face alignment, face recognition, segmentation, colorization, face attributes analysis, image classification, matting, etc.  You can use these awesome models through *lite::cv::Type::Model* syntax, such as *lite::cv::detection::YoloV5* or *lite::cv::faceid::FaceNet*.
+I do have plans to add *NLP* or *ASR* modules, but not coming soon.
+Currently, I am focusing🔍 on Computer Vision 💻.
+It is important to note that the models here are all from third-party projects.
 All models used will be cited.
 Many thanks to these contributors.
-What you see is what you get !
-Star 🌟 👆 this repo ! if  you get something out of it. 🙃🤪
+Have a good travel ~ 🙃🤪

 ****